3kguccisuit/RealEstate-Solution/README.md

 ## Project Structure
 - **Estates**: Abstract classes for Institutional and Commercial properties, with concrete implementations like Hospital, School, Hotel, Shop, Warehouse, and Factory.
-- **People**: Buyer and seller entities with attributes such as budget, loan approval, and asking price.
+- **Person**: Buyer and seller entities with attributes such as budget, loan approval, and asking price.
 - **Payment System**: A flexible payment system with support for Bank transfers, Western Union, and PayPal.
 - **Services**: Each entity type (estate, person, payment) has a dedicated data service handling CRUD operations via JSON.
 - **Generics and Collections**: The application manages multiple estate objects using a collection of estates, enabling CRUD operations.